How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Hyperparameters

-Our evolutionary algorithm maintains a randomly initialized population of 100 configurations of hyperparameters over generations.
-From 2 to 50 confiurations whose validation accuracy exceeds the population average are selected at each generation to be kept for the next.
-New configurations integrated in the population are created via a 2-pivot random crossover of two sampled selected configurations (sampling is proportional to configuration evaluations ; configurations with a better evaluation are more likely to be selected for crossover), a mutation step assigns a new value to a configuration hyperparameter with a probability 0.05 to promote diversity in the search for configurations.
-Only never-ever seen configurations are added to complete the population at each generation.
-The number of generations is set at 10, beyond which the evaluation of the best configurations in the population seems empirically to increase little or not.
+\textbf{Evolutionary grid search}: Our evolutionary algorithm maintains a randomly initialized population of 100 configurations of hyperparameters over generations.
+At each generation we retain between 2 and 50 configurations whose validation accuracy exceeds the population average for the next generation.
+New configurations are generated via a 2-pivot crossover, two configurations that have a better evaluation being more likely to be selected.
+A mutation step assigns a new value to a configuration hyperparameter with a probability 0.05 to promote exploration.
+Only configurations never seen before are added to complete the population at each generation.
+The number of generations is set to 10, a value beyond which the evaluation of the best configurations do not significantly increase anymore.